Hydrostatic Pressure Test NYC

 Preparing for the Test

-All State Sprinkler Corp can conduct a pre-test of your system to ensure that it is all set ahead of the FDNY test.
+All State Sprinkler LLC can conduct a pre-test of your system to ensure that it is all set ahead of the FDNY test.
 This helps to ensure that your building’s fire department connection system passes the test when the FDNY inspector comes.